Ben-Kerman/immersive/doc/style.md

 the selection will also be.
 The section name is a `/`-separated path to the style being configured by it.

-Styling is done through Advanced Substation Alpha (SSA/ASS) tags internal.
+Styling is done through Advanced Substation Alpha (SSA/ASS) tags internally.
 The tags corresponding to each entry are listed below.